loveland/support/_articles/using-the-api.md

 * `context` (optional): See notes on `context` parameter above

-### Parcel details from a known path
+## Parcel details

 `GET /api/v1/parcel.json?path=<path>&token=<token>`

 **Request parameters:**
 * `path`: The canonical path of the parcel in the Loveland system.
 For example, `/us/mi/wayne/detroit/555`.
+See "Parcel Paths" above for more details.

 **Response:**
 A single GeoJSON Feature for the requested parcel (rather than an array of results).

 ## Response Format